Interdisciplinary Studies

 This course provides an introduction to Cottey’s student learning outcomes and an opportunity for you to transition to college-level learning and expectations.
 Designed to promote your self-awareness and personal success in college and in life after college, this course will equip you with flexible skills and strategies that are applicable across subjects and across time.

-IDS 111: Be A Changemaker/Beyond the Common Reader
+IDS 111: Changemaker & Common Reader

 Credits 2